oracle-livelabs/pts/langchain-rag-23ai/lab2/rag2-streamlit.md

 ### Objectives

-In this lab you will run the application with a UI using Streamlit, load a PDF document, and ask a question in the prompt.
-This is the same RAG application as the previous lab but demonstrates use of a user interface where you can select a PDF document to load.
+In this lab you will run the RAG application interactively using the Streamlit user interface.
+You can select and load from several PDF documents, and ask your own question in the prompt.
+This is the same application with the 7 essential RAG steps as the previous lab but demonstrates use through a user interface.

 ### Prerequisites